MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/index.md

 ### [Get-AksEdgeManagedServiceToken](./get-aksedgemanagedservicetoken.md)

-Gets the AksEdge managed service token, for instance for use for Azure ARC for Kubernetes connected cluster.
+Gets the AKS Edge Essentials managed service token, for instance for use for Azure ARC for Kubernetes connected cluster.

 ### [Get-AksEdgeNodeAddr](./get-aksedgenodeaddr.md)